 (b) Any “hosting” or lobbying activities.
 See OFM 70.15.20 for more details.

-- Documentation for meals with meetings must include a meeting agenda which lists the meal as a working part of the meeting.
+- Documentation using Meals With Meetings Form must include a meeting agenda which lists the meal as a working part of the meeting.

 C. Emergency Situations: